Last Updated on January 11, 2023 by James Ewen

 For example, a series of latitudes and longitudes showing how Londoners move between 7-10am could be useful.
 Tying this to a dataset that included tube stations and key travel routes would allow you to do much more with the initial data.

 So, we have already looked at the ingredients that combine to make location data, including the different types of location signals.
 However, what are the sources of location data?
 If you are looking to use location data in your organization, then you need to know the differences between every potential source.
+It’s also important to have a data governance strategy to manage the data effectively.

 The source can have a significant effect on accuracy, scale and the precision of devices.
 So, from where does location data come?
 There are three primary sources: